-Community Meetings scheduled throughout the project will inform and involve the neighborhood, taking input on design and use needs.
+Community Meetings scheduled throughout the project informed and involved the neighborhood, taking input on design and use needs.

-The project will increase our local water supply, improve water quality, reduce storm flows and create native habitat.
+In a normal rain year, the project will infiltrate about 80 acre-feet of rainwater to groundwater, helping us rebuild a reliable local watery supply.
+In addition it will improve water quality, reduce storm flows, and create native habitat.
 All the while making a more pleasant, pedestrian-friendly neighborhood.

 Click to enlarge any image at left.